jacksleight/statamic-bard-texstyle/docs/defaults.md

 Defaults can have the following options:

 * **class (string)**
-  The default class name that will be applied for this type.
+  The default class name that will be applied for this type on the frontend.
 * **cp_css (string, array)**
   The default CSS properties that will be added to the control panel for this type.
 Can either be a string, or an array where the keys are selectors and the values are properties.
 An `&` in the selector will be replaced with the type's root selector.
 * **cp_badge (boolean)**